phatak-dev/techtalks/about.md

 title: About
 permalink: /about/
 ---
 Its a collection of technical talks that I enjoyed watching.
-I avoided putting product announcements or company specific talks.You can also contribute to the list by forking on github.
+I have avoided putting product announcements or company specific talks.You can also contribute to the list by forking on github.